Things to do in Dubai

 Dubai Souks

-The souks, or traditional markets, are popular with bargain hunters as well as sightseers and photographers.
-The most famous is the Gold Souk, where the narrow streets are lined wi…
+Dubai's souks, or traditional markets, attract bargain hunters, sightseers, and photographers alike.
+The most famous, the Gold Souk, features narrow streets lined with shops sellin…

 Grand Mosque

-Boasting the city's tallest minaret at 230 feet (70m), the Grand Mosque is a notable landmark with its multi-domed style and impressive size.
-It is an important place of worship an…
+Boasting the city's tallest minaret at 70m (230ft), the Grand Mosque is a prominent landmark known for its multi-domed architecture and impressive size.
+It serves as an important p…

-While Musandam is technically part of Oman, the tiny peninsula is all but surrounded by the United Arab Emirates.
-The barren mountains that make up most of Musandam are home to a f…
+Though Musandam is part of Oman, this small peninsula is almost entirely surrounded by the United Arab Emirates.
+Its rugged, barren mountains are dotted with a few remote villages,…

 Jumeirah Mosque